adamweingram/DSC-Delta-Task2-GEE-Docs/README.md

         "preview_green": "TCI_G",   // Preview imagery green band
         "preview_blue": "TCI_B",    // Preview imagery blue band
-        "l_correction_factor": 0.5, // Default "L correction factor" that the vegetation index algorithms will use "date_range": ee.DateRange(globalStart, globalEnd)  // Ignore; this can be set in the UI };
+        "l_correction_factor": 0.5, // Default "L correction factor" that the vegetation index algorithms will use "date_range": ee.DateRange(globalStart, globalEnd),  // Ignore; this can be set in the UI "previewDateSliderGranularity": 10,                  // Aligns with Sentinel-2 "max" revisit time (~10 days) "filterCloudCoverForPreviewImagery": false,          // Whether or not the preview imagery is filtered by cloud cover too
+    };
     ```
     ![Step 3](media/Step3-EditPrefs.png)